makerfactoryio/docs/docs/development-boards/sensorio/interfaces.md

 # Expansion interfaces

-This section describes the Grove, MikroBUS and Arduino R3 expansion interfaces.
+This section describes the Grove, MikroBUS and Arduino R3 expansion interfaces:

 ## MikroBUS sockets